 In Portugal, tens of thousands of socialists, led by party leader and former Prime Minister Dr.

-In Portugal, tens of thousands of socialists, led by party leader and former Prime Minister Dr. Mario Soares, paraded through the streets of Lisbon on Sunday (25 November), in one of the biggest rallies so far in the run-up to the general elections on December the second.
+Background: In Portugal, tens of thousands of socialists, led by party leader and former Prime Minister Dr. Mario Soares, paraded through the streets of Lisbon on Sunday (25 November), in one of the biggest rallies so far in the run-up to the general elections on December the second.

 SYNOPSIS: There have been few larger political rallies in Portugal's general election campaign.
 This one, organised by the Socialists, was a chance for Dr. Mario Soares to meet his supporters and to canvas support for next month's elections.